 The North Bay & District Multicultural Centre has created a Community Connections Program that matches newcomers with Canadian volunteers who have similar interests or professions.
 Your mentor is someone who can help you out in overcoming obstacles like language barriers, introducing you to new activities, and overall adaptation to life in Canada.

 Big Brothers and Big Sisters of North Bay and District provides one to one mentoring services and growth based programs, for the purpose of fostering the optimal development of children and youth.

-Program offered in North Bay and area include: Big Brothers Big Sisters Traditional match; Go GIrls, Game On, Get Cooking, and the Delores Klingspon Achievement Fund.
+Programs offered in North Bay and area include: Big Brothers Big Sisters Traditional match; Go Girls, Game On, Get Cooking, and the Delores Klingspon Achievement Fund.